Travel advice for Morocco

 Read more about the weather in Morocco in March.

 April is the perfect time to explore Morocco as the country emerges from the chilly embrace of winter into milder and more pleasant temperatures.
-Spring is in full swing and the landscapes are filled with vibrant colours.
+Spring is in full swing and the landscapes are filled with vibrant colors.

 Overall, the weather in Morocco in April is the perfect time to stroll the bustling medinas, explore the diverse cultures and enjoy the enchanting beauty of Morocco's varied landscapes.